 Afterwards, they went back to Harry’s Bar.

 As the bells tolled loud and clear in the Calle Vallaresso, Catherine pushed at the door.
 They would order Bellini’s and eat.
 Jerry liked the idea of fighting his food.
-He needed Marlin Tartare and Carpaccio alla Cipriani tonight.
+Tonight he needed Marlin Tartare and Carpaccio alla Cipriani.

 Their table was ready.